ORNL/flowcept/README.md

 4. Start the observation using the Controller API, as shown in the [Jupyter Notebooks](notebooks).

-5. To use FlowCept's Query API, you need to start the flask webserver:
-`python flowcept/flowcept_webserver/app.py`.
-Query API utilization examples are available in the notebooks.
+5. To use FlowCept's Query API, see utilization examples in the notebooks.

 ## Performance Tuning for Performance Evaluation